jumpnow/jumpnowtek-site/_drafts/mender-wandboard-notes.md

     MENDER_UBOOT_ENV_STORAGE_DEVICE_OFFSET_1 = "0x400000"
     MENDER_UBOOT_ENV_STORAGE_DEVICE_OFFSET_2 = "0x600000"

-That sets the offsets at 4MB and 6MB into the device which avoids the location where the u-boot binaries are placed.
+That sets the offsets at 4MB and 6MB into the device which avoids the locations where the u-boot binaries are placed.

-c) The u-boot environment size needs to be declared in a Yocto environment variable.
-I chose machine conf but could have used local.conf for this as well.
+**c)** The u-boot environment size needs to be declared in a Yocto environment variable.
+I chose machine conf but could have used local.conf for this.

     BOOTENV_SIZE = "0x20000"

-d) The mender u-boot environment needs to know about the **KERNEL\_IMAGETYPE**.
+**d)** The mender u-boot environment needs to know about the **KERNEL\_IMAGETYPE**.
 I chose machine conf again, but could have used local.conf.

-Note: I was previously specifying this variable in the kernel recipe but moved it to machine conf since the mender recipe also needs to know this
+Note: I was previously specifying this variable in the kernel recipe but had to move it to machine conf so the mender recipe could see it.

     KERNEL_IMAGETYPE = "zImage"

-e) Mender also wants to know the dtb to load.
+**e)** Mender also wants to know the dtb to load.
 To do this a mender build script parses the Yocto **KERNEL\_DEVICETREE** variable and attempts to determine the dtb from this.

 If you currently build more then one dtb by specifying multiple dtbs in **KERNEL\_DEVICETREE**, then mender will choose the last one in this list to load and pass to the kernel.
 Maybe this is the dtb you want.
 Probably it is not.
 I suggest only declaring one dtb in **KERNEL\_DEVICETREE** and doing separate builds for boards requiring a different dtb.

 The **KERNEL\_DEVICETREE** definition needs to be in a place where both the kernel recipe and the mender recipe can see it.
 So either machine conf or local.conf will work.
 I chose local.conf for this.

+I am testing with wandboard quad rev B1 boards.

     KERNEL_DEVICETREE = "imx6q-wandboard-revb1.dtb"

-f) Mender needs to know both the u-boot storage device and the rootfs storage device.
-Usually these are the same device, but even if they are, u-boot and the Linux kernel may have different names for them.
+**f)** Mender needs to know both the u-boot storage device and the rootfs/data storage device.
+Frequently these are the same device, but they don't have to be and even if they are, u-boot and the Linux kernel may have different names for the device.

-The Wandboard SD card on the SOM is such a device.
+The SD card on the Wandboard SOM is such a device.

 For u-boot the device is **mmc0**.
 For linux it is **mmc2** (/dev/mmcblk2).

 Mender is equipped to accommodate this.

-For linux, use this declaration in local.conf
+For linux (the two rootfs partitions and the data partition) use this declaration in local.conf

     MENDER_STORAGE_DEVICE = "/dev/mmcblk2"

-And for u-boot, use the following lines also in local.conf
+And for u-boot, use the following also in local.conf

     MENDER_UBOOT_STORAGE_INTERFACE = "mmc"
     MENDER_UBOOT_STORAGE_DEVICE = "0"

+If you do not provide those last two lines then mender will assume the u-boot device is the same as the **MENDER\_STORAGE\_DEVICE**.

+A **MENDER\_STORAGE\_DEVICE** declaration is required.

-g) Mender needs some additional storage partitioning details in local.conf.
+**g)** Mender needs some additional storage partitioning details in local.conf.
 The assumption here is a  device at least 4GB in size.

     IMAGE_ROOTFS_SIZE = "1048576"
     MENDER_STORAGE_TOTAL_SIZE_MB = "3616"